d-koppenhagen/k9n.dev/src/content/blog/2025-11-aria-live.md

 - Local live regions that stay mounted
 - A global announcer that's always present

-But before that, let's clarify two critical ARIA attributes that often confuse developers: `aria-live`'s **politeness levels**, and its lesser-known partner, `aria-relevant`.
+But before that, let's clarify three critical ARIA attributes that often confuse developers: `aria-live`'s **politeness levels**, and its lesser-known partners, `aria-relevant` and `aria-atomic`.

 ## Understanding ARIA Attributes for dynamic announcements